How Art Benefits Your Mental Well-being

 Ever picked up a paintbrush or snapped a photo and felt like you were unlocking your little zen garden?
 Painting, sculpting, drawing, and even getting snap-happy with photography aren't just cool hobbies - they're your secret weapon against stress.
 They're like a mini-vacation for your mind, leaving you all clear-headed and chill.

 Did you know the average person has about 70,000 thoughts per day?
-And get this, a whopping 90% of them are the same, day in and day out.
+And get this: 90% of them are the same, day in and day out.
 Now that's a thought loop!
 But when you're lost in creating, you might hit 'the zone' - that magical state where time takes a backseat, and your worries are out for a coffee break.

 Art trains your focus to the max, making you notice every little detail in your world.
 It is like meditation for your creativity.
 [1]